jb55/node-bitcoin/Readme.md

 See [Enabling SSL on original client](https://en.bitcoin.it/wiki/Enabling_SSL_on_original_client_daemon).

-If you're using this to connect to bitcoind across a network it is highly recommended to use SSL, otherwise an attacker may intercept your RPC credentials resulting in theft of your Bitcoins.
+If you're using this to connect to bitcoind across a network it is highly recommended to enable `ssl`, otherwise an attacker may intercept your RPC credentials resulting in theft of your Bitcoins.

-When enabling `ssl` by setting the configuration option to `true`, the `sslStrict` option will also be enabled by default.
-It is highly recommended to specify the CA as well to ensure you are not connecting to an attacker's bitcoind attempting to impersonate your own bitcoind.
+When enabling `ssl` by setting the configuration option to `true`, the `sslStrict` option (verifies the server certificate) will also be enabled by default.
+It is highly recommended to specify the `sslCa` as well, even if your bitcoind has a certificate signed by an actual CA, to ensure you are connecting to your own bitcoind.

 ```js
 var client = new bitcoin.Client({